cavalab/brush/tests/README.md

 Make sure that you have the python package `pytest` installed.
 From the root directory of this repository simply call:

 `pytest`

+Or, to target a specific test:

+`pytest path/to/test_file.py`